 This symptom will not be easily noticed.
-You may come across it accidentally when you open the hood to fill coolant into the radiator, or you may notice it after the other two symptoms appear.
+You may accidentally come across it when you open the hood to fill coolant into the radiator, or you may notice it after the other two symptoms appear.
 If the seal on the engine mounts loosens, the engine will begin to shake and vibrate violently.
 This movement can become even more violent if you press the gas and try to accelerate.
 The torque generated by the engine will further destroy the engine mounts, forcing you to make repairs as soon as possible.

 Engine Mount Replacement Cost

 An Engine mount costs between 50$ to 200$.
 For a typical replacement of the engine mount, the mechanic will charge you about $50 to $500 in labor costs.
 Expect a total cost of 100$ to 700$ for an engine mount replacement